cfw-guide/ios.cfw.guide/_pages/en_US/updating/futurerestore.md

 ### On Computer
 1. Connect your iDevice to your compjuter
 1. Make sure that your computer is trusted by your device
-1. (optional) Create a full backup of your device through iTunes or Finder
+    - Optionally, you can create a full backup of your device through iTunes or Finder
 1. Open FutureRestoreGUI on your computer
     - If prompted by Windows Defender or other anti-virus software, allow the program to run - it’s safe
 1. When opening FutureRestoreGUI, you should be greeted by this menu: